A Brilliant Interview with Dr. John Kotter

 Yes, and the newness of the change.
 It’s the same problem, the details are just different, and it’s all about the increasing speed of change.
 The two biggest drivers of change are technological advancement and globalisation, and while there are dozens of changes, those are the macro ones.
 What is also very clear is that there is zero evidence that technology is going to slow down.
 We have different types of technology now hitting us, or we have globalisation and global integration, and even with war-stricken countries and nations which spring up trade barriers, integration needs to happen.
 Fundamentally, this change is not going to slow down and both of these change forces create havoc, but they also create humongous opportunities for everyone.
 That’s one of the beauties of change – that which creates a bigger downside also creates an equitable upside.
 If you’re the little- or middle-sized guy, change is wonderful.
 It means there are new windows which open up and, if you’re clever enough to figure out how to jump through them, which of course can be tough, it can boost your business.

 You talked about seeing the opportunities in change, which turns me to your recent book, “Accelerate” which is fascinating, an inspired piece of work.
 In Accelerate, you identify 5 principles and 8 steps, which helps leaders to move to a more agile “Dual System”.
 In your experience what is the biggest problem leaders or CEO’s have experienced when attempting to move to a more agile dual system?
-(Readers who haven’t read the book can find out more about Dr Kotter’s dual system by watching the video below.)
+(Readers who haven’t read the book can find out more about John Kotter’s dual system by watching the video below.)

 The biggest challenge is that many don’t think they need it.
-They’re human, and what humans do best is make decisions based upon the past and what has worked before.
+They’re human, and what humans do best is make decisions based on the past and what has worked before.
 Unless they’re really suffering and desperate, they often won’t try something new, won’t make the changes that they need to make.
 People who have problems with addiction often have to hit rock bottom before they actually say, “Well, maybe this isn’t working.
 I have to try something new.”
 It’s easy to say, “I suggest we just do a variation on what we’ve been doing, and that will take care of it.
 We will add a little something here, and we’ll make sure we make a stronger speech at my annual management meeting about the importance of executing well, and we will just make sure that the strategic plan is getting more focus on our meetings about pulling together next year’s operating plan, or this incremental adjustment to what’s worked in the past.”
 The problem is that we come to a point where, increasingly, those incremental adjustments just aren’t working.
 But until you hit the wall, an individual won’t think, “This logically isn’t going to get me there.
 What’s got me here, isn’t going to get me there, and I’m going to look for solutions which are not incremental solutions, but a little bit bolder.”

 I love the concept of the dual system.
 Something that made me wonder about the challenges for leaders and businesses was that of being able to recruit people to operate in the dual system in the numbers suggested.
 Do you think that if businesses embraced the idea of a dual system, it would change the way we attract, retain and recruit people in the future?

 I’m sure it would have an effect, although in practice we haven’t found it to be a problem.
 First of all, critical to the whole system is an understanding that the way you populate the network is through volunteers, not assignments.
 All you need in your organisation is 5% -10% of the workforce who say, “This feels right.
 I love this.
 I want to be part of this,” and the network structure will begin to work and build momentum.
 We worked in different industries and with the Government, and we haven’t yet come across a situation where less than 10% volunteer.
-It would be very different if you really required 60% of the people in the organization, because of where we are right now with how people have been trained starting at university level and at a business level, and the way they are trained on the job.
+It would be very different if you really required 60% of the people in the organization, because of where we are right now with how people have been trained starting at a university level and at a business level, and the way they are trained on the job.
 It would be a real challenge.

 That’s great, it struck me as critical, and seems it could release a lot of the potential not utilized in companies.

-There is no question in my mind, it does release potential, because we’ve seen it.
-The total amount of human potential in organisations that is effectively being drawn upon is sadly low.
+There is no question in my mind, it does release potential because we’ve seen it.
+The total amount of human potential in organisations that are effectively being drawn upon is sadly low.
 While organisations have come up with various ideas for how you release potential, by and large, most organizations haven’t been able to tap into that human potential.
 What we have seen, and was reported in “Accelerate”, was that CEOs typically can’t believe how much enthusiasm and involvement they see among lower-level management and all the way down the hierarchy.
 In one great case, we saw a third-shift factory worker caught up in the momentum of the process and starting to make an impact on his organization.
 For those people involved, it blows their mind.
 They previously couldn’t imagine how great it could be to work for their company and feel personally connected to its progress and success.
 Even with the limited experience so far, this dual system described in “Accelerate” has overwhelmingly shown that the system releases potential like nothing else.

 What is next for you and Kotter International?

 The force which is about the speed and newness of change is the number one leadership challenge, and people are struggling with it – it’s only natural.
 Here at Kotter International, we are developing a Leadership Program.
-This is being designed not only to help the most senior people, but just like the characters in “Our Iceberg is Melting,” to help the people who get the whole thing started and actually help their leaders to gain insights and start picking up the phone and doing the right thing to address the challenges of the rapidly increasing pace of change.
+This is being designed not only to help the most senior people but just like the characters in “Our Iceberg is Melting,” to help the people who get the whole thing started and actually help their leaders to gain insights and start picking up the phone and doing the right thing to address the challenges of the rapidly increasing pace of change.
 We are also aiming to help people who are interested in using their skills to help develop other people within their organization.
 I’ve been thinking about leadership development for over 30 years.
 As an educator, that’s part of the job.
 Over five years ago we started Kotter International, and originally it was solely consulting and large-scale engagements to help companies or departments deal with strategy and execution to get better results.
 We are now in the process of developing the Kotter International Center for Leaders that we believe will be able to add additional value to our offering.
 If it turns out we aren’t delivering that value for any reason, then we won’t continue the program for the sake of it – that’s just our philosophy.
 There’s lots of leadership development going on, and I’m having trouble finding anyone else who has studied this stuff more deeply than I have chosen to.
 We should understand leadership better than anyone else, (which may not be true!), but we are very excited about it.
 We’re hoping to make a real difference, especially around doing our piece to improve the world economy and life on earth.

 Where can readers find out more about your up-coming leadership programme?